JD95/write-you-a-tic-tac-toe/README.md

 Sometimes, we want our mapping to change based on what is given to us.
 For example, if a customer has a discount, we want to give them the discounted prices instead of the normal ones.
 In order to make these kinds of choices, we'll need another type called `Bool`.
 There are only two possible values of a `Bool`: `True` or `False`.
 This allows us to say things like, "if it is true that the customer has a discount, then give the discounted prices, otherwise give the normal prices".

 An application near and dear to our hearts at the moment is whether or not to end the game.
-If one of the players has one or the board is full, end the game, otherwise give the next state of the board.
+If one of the players has one or the board is full, end the game, otherwise give the next state of the board. [whats this have to do with bools?]

 ### Case Expressions